commercialhaskell/sig-tool/README.md

 This will drop a default config file in ~/.sig/config.yaml and update your [signature archive](https://github.com/commercialhaskell/sig-archive) in the folder ~/.sig/sig-archive

-# Listing Trusted Mappings (People to Package Signatures)

-First let's look at a list of what \`sig\` thinks is the list of valid package signers.
-Type the following:

-    sig mappings

-# Updating Trusted Mappings (Periodically)

-Just like cabal update, from time to time you should run \`sig update\` to update your mappings & signatures.

-    sig update

 # Trusting Signers & Checking Package Signatures

 Try checking the yesod package with the following: